Thanks, California! Here’s a list of companies you can now tell to stop selling your data

 Even so, controlling your data continues to be time-consuming hot mess.
 Want Home Depot to stop selling your information?
 First you’ll fill out three separate requests to see what information they collect, delete that information, and opt out of its sale.

-But!
+But . . .
 Home Depot “may not be able to associate the information you provided in your request with the information collected from your usage of our websites, mobile applications, connected device applications, or digital services.”
 Right.
-For that, there’s a different link, with new forms, which you’ll need to fill out “for each browser on each device for which you wish to opt-out of interest-based advertising.”
+For that, there’s a different link, with new forms, which you’ll need to fill out “for each browser on each device for which you wish to opt out of interest-based advertising.”
 Holy hell.

 There’s more.
-Home Depot also tells you how to disable cookies in your browser, and limit advertising tracking on your Android or iOS settings.
+Home Depot also tells you how to disable cookies in your browser and limit advertising tracking on your Android or iOS settings.
 (On iOS, it’s Settings > Privacy > Advertising > Turn on Limit Ad Tracking; on Android it’s Google Settings > Ads > Opt Out of Interest-Based Ads.)

 In other words, you will easily spend an hour on 6-12 forms to unravel the data that Home Depot is helpfully disclosing that it collects about you.